Termite Barriers: Protection for existing homes

 Termites damage homes fast, The Pest Company can ensure you are in the right place when is comes to protecting your home using a termite barrier/treated zone.
 We have 18 years trading experience, some of our long term repeat customers are still using us after 17 years.
 We have the right people within our business to ensure you will be provided with the best available options when it comes to protecting your home.

 Protecting a Home against Termites is a difficult job for any Termite Technician in the Industry.
-Most of all, it's not always the Termites and the ability of protecting a property, it's more dealing with the Construction methods used during the build.
-Houses built into hills with masses of soil built up against walls always pose a threat and so do houses constructed on a concrete slab or homes with a sub-floor on bearers and joists.
+Most of all, it’s not always the Termites and the ability of protecting a property, it’s more dealing with the Construction methods used during the build.
+Houses built into hills with masses of soil built up against walls always pose a threat and so do houses constructed on a concrete slab or homes with a sub-floor with timber flooring on bearers and joists.